Greece: Offshore gas instead of green energy projects? – DW – 02/05/2025

 "If Chevron and Co. decide to drill in the Ionian Sea, and if the people in the region don't succeed in getting an injunction against them, we're talking about a time horizon of ten years," he told DW, adding that right now, no one knows what the political, economic and environmental situation will be in 2035.

-Tzimitras also points out that despite the fact that energy corporations have been expressing interest in drilling in and around Greece and Cyprus since 2011, not a single cubic meter of gas has actually been brought to the surface.
+Tzimitras also points out that even though energy corporations have been expressing interest in drilling in and around Greece and Cyprus since 2011, not a single cubic meter of gas has actually been brought to the surface.

 This article was originally published in German.